Duncan McCargo

 He attended Sandbach School and later gained three degrees from the University of London: a First in English (Royal Holloway 1986); then an MA in Area Studies (Southeast Asia) (1990) and a PhD in Politics (1993) from SOAS.
 He was an undergraduate exchange student at the University of Massachusetts Amherst.
 McCargo has also taught at Queen's University, Belfast, and at Kobe Gakuin University, Japan.
 In 2006–2007, he was a visiting senior research fellow at the Asia Research Institute, National University of Singapore.
 During the 2015–16 academic year, he was a Visitor at the School of Social Science, Institute for Advanced Study, Princeton.
+He has been listed as one of the world's top 2 per cent of scientists by Stanford Elsevier since 2022, and is currently ranked 123 globally among scholars of international relations.

 McCargo is best known for his writing on contemporary Thailand and Asia-related topics.
 His work deals mainly with the nature of power: how entrenched elites seek to retain it, and how challengers seek to undermine their legitimacy.